GP#

 hyperparameter_bounds.method (str or Callable, optional) – The method used to train the hyperparameters.
 The options are

-global,local,hgdl,mcmc,adam, and a callable.
+global,local,hgdl,mcmc,adam,bo, and a callable.
 The callable gets afvgp.GPinstance and has to return a 1d np.ndarray of hyperparameters.
 The default ismcmc.
 If method =mcmcor default, the attributefvgp.GP.mcmc_infois updated and contains convergence and distribution information.
-Forhgdl, please provide adistributed.Client.pop_size (int, optional) – A number of individuals used for any optimizer with a global component.
+Forhgdl, please provide adistributed.Client.boruns Bayesian optimization over the hyperparameters, using a smallfvgp.GPas its own surrogate.
+It is the method to reach for when the marginal likelihood is expensive, noisy, and effectively gradient-free – for instance when the log-determinant comes from stochastic Lanczos quadrature and the solve from truncated CG, so that repeated evaluations of the same hyperparameters do not agree.
+Unlike the other methods it treatsmax_iteras a budget in likelihood evaluations, and it setsfvgp.GP.bo_info.
+Configure it throughbo_args.pop_size (int, optional) – A number of individuals used for any optimizer with a global component.
 Default = 20.

 tolerance (float, optional) – Used as termination criterion for local optimizers.
 Default = 0.0001.